-Issue Current status and prospects Equipment availability ✓ For various reasons, it is not always possible to procure the required equipment, so measurement procedures need to be flexible and, thus, may not be uniform.
-Standard gases ✓ It is sometimes difficult to obtain certified standard gases. ✓ If necessary, standards of the required concentrations can be produced by diluting high-concentration standard gas with an inert gas (He or N2) with proper checking of the accuracy of the dilution. ✓ Compressed air can be used as a working standard gas after determination of the target gas concentrations.
-Chamber transparency ✓ Chamber transparency (or opacity) remains an open question. ✓ Both transparent and opaque materials have advantages and disadvantages, but which type of material is used often depends on what is available.
-Chamber area and number of chambers within a plot ✓ The area covered by each chamber (i.e., its footprint) and the number of chambers that should be deployed within a plot depend on the required measurement accuracy. ✓ The larger the chamber area and the greater the number of chambers deployed, the more reliable the gas flux data will be. ✓ However, practically, the chamber area and the number of chambers may be limited by the number of people available to carry out the measurements. ✓ There is no consensus as to what percentage of the plot area should be covered to obtain a representative gas flux value.
-Interpolation to fill gaps in the gas flux data ✓ Insufficient gas flux data collected during drainage or after N fertilization may lead to considerable over- or underestimation of total emissions. ✓ Any such gaps in the measurements should be recorded. ✓ The gaps may be filled by interpolation by making some reasonable assumptions.
+Issue Current status and prospects Equipment \checkmark For various reasons, it is not always possible to procure the required availability equipment, so measurement procedures need to be flexible and, thus, may not be uniform.
+Standard gases ✓ It is sometimes difficult to obtain certified standard gases. \checkmark If necessary, standards of the required concentrations can be produced by diluting high-concentration standard gas with an inert gas (He or N_2) with proper checking of the accuracy of the dilution. \checkmark Compressed air can be used as a working standard gas after determination of the target gas concentrations.
+Chamber Chamber transparency (or opacity) remains an open question. transparency \checkmark Both transparent and opaque materials have advantages and disadvantages, but which type of material is used often depends on what is available.
+Chamber area \checkmark The area covered by each chamber (i.e., its footprint) and the number and number of of chambers that should be deployed within a plot depend on the chambers within required measurement accuracy. a plot \checkmark The larger the chamber area and the greater the number of chambers deployed, the more reliable the gas flux data will be. \checkmark However, practically, the chamber area and the number of chambers may be limited by the number of people available to carry out the measurements. \checkmark There is no consensus as to what percentage of the plot area should be covered to obtain a representative gas flux value.
+Interpolation to \checkmark Insufficient gas flux data collected during drainage or after N fill gaps in the fertilization may lead to considerable over- or underestimation of gas flux data total emissions. ✓ Any such gaps in the measurements should be recorded. \checkmark The gaps may be filled by interpolation by making some reasonable assumptions.